gistya/scripts/docs/instruments.rst

     :summary: Show how to craft instruments or create work orders for them.
     :tags: fort inspection workorders

-This tool is used to query information about instruments or to create work orders for them.
+This tool is used to query information about instruments or to create work orders to produce them.

 The ``list`` subcommand provides information on how to craft the instruments used by the player civilization.
 For single-piece instruments, it shows the